 Welcome to the Perceptual-Motor Behaviour (PMB) Lab

-One of my favourite ways to encourage students to think differently about movement is to have them watch this TED Talk by Dr. Daniel Wolpert.
-He is a neuroscientist who asks, “Why do we, and other animals, have brains?”
-Dr. Wolpert makes the case that the fundamental role of the brain is to “produce adaptable and complex movements.”
-Take 20 minutes now, if you have it, and watch his thought-provoking talk about human movement.
+One of my favourite ways to encourage students to change their understanding of movement is to show them a TED Talk by neuroscientist Dr. Daniel Wolpert.
+In it, he asks, “Why do we, and other animals, possess brains?”
+Dr. Wolpert asserts that the brain's primary function is to create adaptable and complex movements.
+If you can spare 20 minutes, I highly recommend watching his enlightening talk on human movement.

 Research funded by